harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-canary-deployment.md

 :::

-HPA is a form of autoscaling that increase or decrease the number of pods in a ReplicationController, Deployment, ReplicaSet, or StatefulSet based on CPU utilization.
-The scaling is horizontal because it affects the number of instances rather than the resources allocated to a single container.
-HPA can make scaling decisions based on custom or externally provided metrics and works automatically after the initial configuration.
+The Horizontal Pod Autoscaler (HPA) automatically scales ReplicationControllers, Deployments, ReplicaSets, or StatefulSets based on CPU utilization.
+Scaling is horizontal, as it affects the number of instances rather than the resources allocated to one container.
+Upon initial configuration, HPA can make scaling decisions based on custom or external metrics.
 All you need to do is define the minimum and maximum number of replicas and a trigger limit.

 Here's a sample HPA resource: